ruby-uniovi/rubyeii/README.md

 Usage
 -----

-For regular usage do `vagrant up`, for ssh only work you may do
+For regular usage do `vagrant up`, for ssh only work you can also do

 ~~~bash
 GUILESS=1 vagrant up